muratk5n/thirdwave/en/README.md

 ---

-\#Finlandisation
+\#Finlandization

 [[-]](https://youtu.be/N6aOk0SiHgI)

 ---

-Oh no.. what word will we use then instead of Finlandisation?
+Oh no.. what word will we use then instead of Finlandization?

 "Finnish Prime Minister Sanna Marin said that Russia's invasion in Ukraine 'will change' debate surrounding Finland's accession to NATO"